redhat-performance/jetlag/docs/deploy-sno-performancelab.md

 # Which cloud in the lab environment (Ex cloud42)
 lab_cloud: cloud99

-# Either bm or rwn or sno
+# Either mno or rwn or sno
 cluster_type: sno

 # Applies to both bm/rwn clusters